 Restaurant Type: American

-The first thing you’ll notice when you drive to AltaEats is that you really don’t notice it at all.
+The first thing you’ll notice is that you don’t notice it at all.
 That’s because the new trend of restaurants seems to be the secretive front of the building that hides the fact that culinary delights await inside.
 It’s like a restaurant scavenger hunt.

-Fortunately, with any type of IQ above 80 and a trusty GPS, you’ll be able to find the restaurant quite easily, which is why they invented addresses in the first place.
-There is free street parking in front of AltaEats right on Allen Avenue, or if you go across New York Avenue, there is some free street parking in that area, as well.
+Fortunately, with any IQ above 80 and a trusty GPS, you’ll be able to find the restaurant quite easily, which is why they invented addresses in the first place.
+There is free street parking in front on Allen Avenue, or if you go across New York Avenue, there is some free street parking in that area, as well.

 The chef and co-owner, Paul Ragan (co-owns along with wife, Angela Visca), used to be the chef at Derek’s Bistro in Pasadena, a restaurant we dined at many times before it went by the wayside.
 This gave us confidence that the dishes would be good.

 The one-room interior of the restaurant is pleasant (no frills) with an open kitchen where Ragan works his magic.
 There is also a communal table in the center.

 Another restaurant trend these days is sharing plates, and the menu lends itself to exactly that.
 Our extremely nice server (we’ve had the same one twice) pointed out the dishes that should we should share, and then the choices that should serve as our entrées.
 The menu is by no means extensive, and they also have a few blackboard specials and sometimes even a “Secret Special.”
 Of course, it’s not too secret because your server tells you what it is.
 Over the course of two dinners, we’ve eaten a lot of food here (maybe a little too much), and most everything has been way above par (like my golf game).